 Negotiations during the update process and robust public engagement led to the 2017 adoption — with approval from Boulder’s City Council and Planning Board, Boulder County Commissioners and the Boulder County Planning Commission — of the 2015 BVCP update.
 That update included changes to the property’s land-use designations in anticipation of future annexation and the development of the shared values and binding terms that will apply to future development on the property.
 CU Boulder supported the inclusion of the guiding principles in the BVCP.

 From there, the Boulder City Council directed city staff and consultants to further evaluate flood mitigation options.
 They also encouraged CU to proceed with its annexation application so progress could continue expeditiously, and the university agreed to do so.
-CU Boulder submitted its first annexation application in February 2019.

 Meeting the Moment